danielMarcoux/danielMarcoux.github.io/README.md

 # danielMarcoux.github.io

-All the examples are frome these two great text books.
+All the examples are from these two great text books.

 How to think logically, by Gary Seay and Susana Nuccetelli